ercanlab/ChIPseq/README.md

 If you started with BAM files (or if the issue is not at the level of mapping and you do not want to run bowtie again) you can substitute moving the contents of Fastq directory with moving contents of BAM directory.

 #### Note:
 These 4 examples show how ways to check that the pipeline has worked.
-Sometimes errors way still slip through.
+Sometimes errors may still slip through.
 Keep an eye out to make sure  you get all the desired output files.

 ### Creating a Trackhub